Trip Tips: See and live history in Lebanon

 Drive west from Jiyeh and you'll enter the Chouf mountains where you can hike through forests of cedar trees - Lebanon’s national symbol.
 Don't stray off the tracks though: unexploded ordnance has been spotted.

-Further south, towards the frontier with Israel, Sour public beach is worth the extra drive.
+Further south, toward the frontier with Israel, Sour public beach is worth the extra drive.
 It's more authentic than Lazy-B and the long sandy shores are great for walks.

 A drive inland takes you to the surreal mountaintop Hezbollah museum, a slick and bizarre display of guerrilla tactics and weaponry by the movement, designated "terrorist" by the United States.